“Finishing off this reflection I feel empowered, energized, and dare I say just a little bit excited for what comes

 I have been greatly enjoying reading your ASS#1 Step 1.

 As we mark each of your ASS#1 Step 1 your mark will be available in Moodle; and you will receive an email when your mark is available.
-You will receive some individual feedback on Step 1, as well as this General Feedback and there will be ASS#1 Step 1 Exemplars in the Feedback section on the right-hand side of Moodle.
-Also in the Feedback section, is an exemplar of all the steps in the Assignment from Danielle Bradley (who studied the unit last year) which includes a great ASS#1 Step 1 .
-In addition, here is some feedback and guidance on how to write key concepts and questions (KCQs).
+You will receive some individual feedback on Step 1, as well as this General Feedback.
+And there will be ASS#1 Step 1 Exemplars in the Feedback section on the right-hand side of Moodle (or if using your phone or tablet, at the bottom of Moodle).
+Also in the Feedback section, is an exemplar of all the steps in the Assignment from Natasha Boath and Danielle Bradley (previous students in the unit).
+These include their great ASS#1 Step 1.
+In addition, here is a great video on ‘How to Write KCQs‘.
+And here is some feedback and guidance on how to write key concepts and questions (KCQs).

 I expect to have everyone’s ASS#1 Step 1 marked and returned to you over the next week.

 Learning and Online Communication